-How do I, the wife, feel needed and secure in our relationship as my husband starts his recovery program?
+How do I, the wife, feel needed and secure in our relationship

 My husband recently decided to be sober.
 I am struggling with a lot of fear and unknown which has also created a lot of insecurities.
 I want to know how to support my husband but I also want to mend our relationship.
 Any thoughts, ideas and general kind words would help.
+Reply